Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - Ibritumomab (Zevalin) is approved for patients with relapsed or refractory low-grade, follicular or transformed B-cell NHL, and for patients with follicular NHL who have not responded to rituximab (Rituxan).
 It has been safely used for patients with advanced NHL who have had stem cell transplantation.

 In general, these drugs cause fewer side effects than traditional chemotherapy.
 However, serious complications may include skin infections, severe allergic reactions, and temporary lowering of blood counts.
 Due to the radioisotope component, these drugs are also more difficult to administer than rituximab.
-They tend to be used if patients do not respond to rituximab.
+They tend to be used if people do not respond to rituximab.

-Other Biologic Drugs
+Other Targeted and Biologic Drugs

 Three biologic drugs are FDA-approved for treatment of mantle cell lymphoma:

-Radiation therapy uses high-energy x-rays to kill cancer cells and shrink tumors.
+Radiation therapy uses high energy x-rays to kill cancer cells and shrink tumors.
 It may also be used as palliative therapy to relieve symptoms in advanced cancer.
 Radiation may be used as the sole therapy for some early-stage (I or II) lymphomas, or may be used along with chemotherapy for later-stage (III or IV) lymphomas.

 Radiation is tailored to the individual and usually limited to the diseased areas and possibly nearby regions: